ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/_includes/cpu-bottleneck.md

         ![](../_assets/cpu-row-read-rows.png)

-If the spikes on these charts coincide, the increased latencies might be related to the higher number of rows being read from the database.
-In this case, the available database nodes may not be able to handle the increased load.
+If the spikes on these charts align, the increased latencies may be related to the higher number of rows being read from the database.
+In this case, the available database nodes might not be sufficient to handle the increased load.